Pat Roach: Acting career

 On television Roach played the down-to-earth and easy going Brian "Bomber" Busbridge in the long running comedy-drama Auf Wiedersehen, Pet.
 He appeared in all four series, but was absent from the final two-part Christmas special.

+He was a guest on Central TV's Bullseye game show in 1984.

+He appeared in season 11 episode 39 ("Swan Song") of The Bill, playing the character Reg Warren.

 Personal life

 Roach married Doreen Harris in 1957.
 They had a son and a daughter.

 In the 1990s, Roach owned and co-managed a scrapyard in Saltley, Birmingham.
 He also ran a gym on Gravelly Hill North, Erdington, in North-East Birmingham.

 Roach died on 17 July 2004 of esophageal cancer.
-His body was buried in Bromsgrove Cemetery, Worcestershire.
+His body was buried in extension section B at Bromsgrove Cemetery, Worcestershire.